 - Unusual call patterns (such as repeated calls in quick succession)

-Deeper analysis of calls flagged with these risk factors helps fraud teams gain deeper insight into the fraudsters targeting them and the scale of their activity.
+Deeper analysis of calls flagged with these risk factors, and the policies the calls are associated with, helps fraud teams gain deeper insight into the fraudsters targeting them and the scale of their activity.
 This enables them to:

 Stop insurance fraud in its tracks